ryangalamb/pytest-funparam/README.rst

 License
 -------

-Distributed under the terms of the `MIT`_ license, "pytest-verifun" is free and open source software
+Distributed under the terms of the `MIT`_ license, "pytest-funparam" is free and open source software

 Issues